 John Gault (37) Fire-clay Pipe Maker, born in New Monkland.
 Married to Sarah (37) from Ireland.
 Children: Margaret (4), born in New Monkland; Robert (2) born in New Kilpatrick.

 Peter Scott (47) (my great grandfather) born in Slamannan, Kiln Fireman at Fireclay Works.
 Married to Lizzie Aitken (46) born in New Monkland.
 Children: Mary (24) born in Denny, worked as a Hosiery Machinist; Jessie (18), (my grandmother), born in Denny; Lizzie (10) born in Dunipace.
 Lizzie Aitken (Scott) died at Forrest Place on 1st Nov 1921

-John Maxwell (22) born in Glasgow and a boarder in Forest Place.
+John Maxwell (22) born in Glasgow and a boarder in Forrest Place.
 Worked as a Fire-clay Blockmaker.
 Later married Mary Scott and worked as a Railway Level Crossing Gatekeeper.
 They were my mother’s Uncle and Aunt.
 John died at Norwood in 1946.

-Thomas Whyte (21) my grandfather, born in Biggar and a boarder at Forest Place.
+Thomas White (21) my grandfather, born in Biggar and a boarder at Forrest Place.
 He worked as a Railway Signalman.
 He married Jessie Scott and they had 4 children – Betty, Nessie, Jessie and Winnie.
 Jessie Scott died from cancer in Nov 1924, two months after my mother was born.
 Tom White (Whyte) had a grocery business in Masonic Place and later had a motor hire business.
 He ran a bus based on a Model T Ford chassis and gave it the name Easy Osie.
 He died at Millview, Cumbernauld Station, in 1950.